All IBCLCs must recertify every five years. These are the requirements for recertification:

 As in recent years, IBLCE offers the examination twice per year, generally in the spring and fall, with the spring exam offered only in English.

 The format of the exam remains largely unchanged.
-The exam 175 multiple-choice questions which come from disciplines listed on the IBCLC Detailed Content Outline.
-The Outlines for 2022 and 2023 are both available on the IBLCE website.
+The exam is 175 multiple-choice questions which come from disciplines listed on the IBCLC Detailed Content Outline.
+See the Detailed Content Outline on the IBLCE website.

 Option 2: Recertification by CERPs with self-assessment